 Course work includes human growth and development, conditions which interfere with activities of daily living, theory and process of occupational therapy individual/group treatment activities, therapeutic use of self, activity analysis, and grading/adapting activities and environments.

 Graduates may be eligible to take the national certification examination for practice as a certified occupational therapy assistant.
 Employment opportunities include hospitals, rehabilitation facilities, long-term/extended care facilities, sheltered workshops, schools, home health programs and community programs.

-Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT) following the program receiving accreditation status.
-Following successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure to practice and students must apply for licensure following passage of the NBCOT certification examination.
 Please note that a felony conviction may affect a student’s ability to sit for the NBCOT certification examination or attain state licensure.